Claude Ferguson: Career

 Ferguson headed a Department of Agriculture Forest Service team with the re-introduction of wild turkeys to Indiana from his home state of Missouri.
+In 1963 along with the Indiana Department of Natural Resource (DNR) a trade was made for ruffled grouse for 21 wild turkeys from the Ozarks of southern Missouri.

 In 1971, at his request to comply with the federal anti-nepotism law, he stepped down as forest supervisor.
 He assumed the position of staff forester in order to marry a forest service employee.
 December 20, 1976, he retired from the U.S. Forest Service.

 DDT aerial spraying

 The United States Department of Agriculture began a fire ant eradication program which involved aerial spraying of DDT, 2,4,5-T and 24-D - pesticide chemicals mixed with fuel oil.
 Ferguson was one of several forest service employees working on forest land when the testing on these new insecticides was occurring overhead.
 He was hospitalized in 1957 at the Washington University Medical Center in St. Louis for treatment of "dermatomyositis", a connective tissue disorder.
 Ferguson's case was diagnosed as extremely critical.
 It was later attributed to exposure to DDT.
 After several weeks in the hospital, Ferguson was released from the hospital to recover at home and eventually was able to return to his post at the forest service.